 Pay What You Can, suggested value $20

-This program juxtaposes aspects of traditional Japanese musical aesthetics through the medium of newly composed works for Japanese instruments and percussion.
-The works on the program reflect several elements of Japanese culture including Zen Buddhism, haiku and tanka poetry, and the annual celebration of cherry blossoms.
+This program juxtaposed aspects of traditional Japanese musical aesthetics through the medium of newly composed works for Japanese instruments and percussion.
+The works on the program reflected several elements of Japanese culture including Zen Buddhism, haiku and tanka poetry, and the annual celebration of cherry blossoms.
 Hanami is the word for a long-practiced Japanese tradition of welcoming the cherry blossoms of in springtime.
 Communities often gather under blooming cherry blossom trees and ponder their evanescent beauty.

 About the presenters: